dungeon-masterRupesh/ML-basics/README.md

 I have learned the code modified the imaging part to do pre-imaging of whole training data at a time.
 His work and licence is present inside the folder.
 I have also tried to do the same for my own data while varying parameters.

+# Neural net developed on python
+Using numpy array for digit recognition.
+Following http://neuralnetworksanddeeplearning.com/.
+Stochiastic gradient descend for backpropagation.
+MSE cost function used.